cass-community/cass-community.github.io/_sw/README.md

 Note that the `Area` key (note capitalization) in the `e4s.yml` file is similar to our `area` (lowercase), but it does not use the short_names that we do, and is not a controlled vocabulary.
 In the future, we plan to discuss with the E4S DocPortal team how to merge this information.

-## `cass_member` *(controlled vocabulary)*
+## `cass_members` *(controlled vocabulary)*

-This field should be the CASS member organization (also known as software stewardship organizations, or SSOs) which is providing stewardship support for the product.
+This field should be a YAML list of the the CASS member organization(s) (also known as software stewardship organization(s), or SSOs) which are providing stewardship support for the product.
+In most cases, there is only one such SSO, but it is possible for there to be more.
+Using the list structure supports this.
+Note that you *cannot* use the form `cass_members: SSO` -- the SSO will not be picked up properly.

 The SSO names are a *controlled vocabulary*, defined in `members` structure in the file `_data/organization.yml`.
 We use the `short_name` values for the product's `cass_member` values, which the site will usually display as-is, but via the `members` structure, can also map into other information.
 The `short_name` values correspond to the acronyms used by the member organizations and are case sensitive (e.g. "S4PST", not "s4pst").